Clover Health Investments (CLOV)

 Share Repurchases

-- Clover Health authorized a share repurchase program of up to $20 million over the next two years, announced in May 2024.
+- Clover Health authorized a share repurchase program of up to $20 million in May 2024, valid for two years.

 Share Issuance

-- In November 2021, Clover Health completed an underwritten public offering of 52.17 million shares of its Class A common stock at $5.75 per share, generating approximately $300 million in gross proceeds.
+- In November 2021, Clover Health completed an underwritten public offering of its Class A Common Stock, generating approximately $300 million in gross proceeds.

 Outbound Investments